-It is my belief that, in the church, today is Mother's Day.
-I know that the rest of the country counts the second Sunday in May as Mothers Day, and we here in the church usually make a nod in that direction on the Second Sunday in May.
-But, in the Christian Church, we already have a Mothers Day, built into our lectionary, our schedule of Bible readings through the year.
+I know that the rest of the country counts the second Sunday in May as Mother's Day, and we here in the church usually make a nod in that direction on the Second Sunday in May.
+But, in the Christian Church, we already have a Mother's Day, built into our lectionary, our schedule of Bible readings through the year.

 It's today.
-On the Fourth Sunday of Advent, the Sunday before Christmas, the Church usually hears the faithful story of the one of the great mothers of our tradition.
+On the Fourth Sunday of Advent, the Sunday before Christmas, the Church usually hears the faithful story of one of the great mothers of our tradition.
 Mary.
 Mother Mary.
 The one who heard the angel announce a miraculous conception.
 The one who received the Word.
 And, then, the one who said, "Let it be to me according to your word."
-The one who said, Let it be.
+The one who said, "Let it be."

-Hail, Mary, we say today.
+Hail, Mary, some say today.
 Full of grace.
-Blessed are you among women, and blessed is the fruit of your womb, Jesus.

-Many of us know that powerful prayer from the Roman Catholic tradition, and say the prayer to Mother Mary.
+Blessed are you among women.
+Many of us know that powerful prayer from the Roman Catholic tradition, and we say the prayer to Mother Mary, from our Anglican Catholic tradition!
 But we might well speak it to all mothers today.
 We hail mothers today, those who say yes, those who allow the miracle of new life to be conceived in them.
 Mothers, who whisper words of wisdom to those they love, especially in times of trouble.
 Mothers, who speak words of truth.

-When I speak "Hail Mary," today, though, I do not mean that today is just a Roman Catholic day.
-It is a Protestant Catholic day, too, just as powerfully, because what we observe today is the power of the Word.
+"Hail Mary" is also a Protestant Catholic declaration, because what we observe today is the power of the Word.
 It is the Word that comes upon Mary.
-It is a powerful Word, aggressive, energetic-maybe even a male generated-word.
+It is a creating Word, aggressive, energetic Word.